mukaiizawa/Paren/man/man3/take-drop.md

 # NAME
-take, drop, take-while, drop-while - first/all but the first elements of list.
+take, drop - first/all but the first elements of list.

 # SYNOPSIS

     (take LIST N)
     (drop LIST N)
-    (take-while FN LIST)
-    (drop-while FN LIST)

 # DESCRIPTION
 These functions return/discard elements from the beginning.

 # RETURN VALUE
 The function `take` returns the first `N` elements of `LIST`.
-If there are not enough elements, return `N` elements from the beginning.
+If there are not enough elements, return the `LIST`.

 The function `drop` returns all but the first `N` elements of `LIST`.
 If there are not enough elements, `nil` is returned.

-The function `take-while` returns the longest initial prefix of `LIST` whose elements all satisfy the predicate `FN`.

-The function `drop-while` drops the longest initial prefix of `LIST` whose elements all satisfy the predicate `FN`, and returns the rest of the list.

 # NOTES